 Document redaction and data removal steps

-Why redaction is imporant to HR confidentiality?
+Why is redaction important to HR confidentiality?

 Many HR professionals don't realize that traditional redaction methods fail to permanently remove sensitive information.
 Simply placing black boxes over text in a document doesn't actually delete the underlying data—it merely masks it visually while leaving it potentially accessible to others.
+Proper redaction practices are a core part of maintaining HR confidential standards in data privacy, ensuring that sensitive employee information is fully protected and compliant with confidentiality practices.

 Common redaction mistakes that create security vulnerabilities include: